A Beginner's Guide to Buying a Pressure Washer

 - Portability - Not all tasks are close to an electrical outlet, and that makes a gas-powered pressure washer a major asset.
 This unit is ideal for professionals who conduct light home improvement projects or cleanings.

-Browse all gas pressure washers
+shop all gas pressure washers

 - Professional contractors - If you're contracted to clean off industrial buildings, concrete facades and large walkways, a commercial-grade pressure washer has plenty of power to get the job done.
 This unit is ideal for washing anything from simple dirt spots to slimy algae.

 - Hot-water applications - When cleaning garages, animal cages or areas with heavy grease and oil, it's important to sanitize these areas with some hot water.
 Unlike a standard model, an industrial pressure washer can provide heated sprays.